flytbase/flytdocs/source/docs/Tutorials/FlytSim/FlytSimInstallationGuide.rst

   	$ sudo apt-get -f install

-* If versions other than Gazebo2 is installed in your system, you might encounter dependency issue on Gazebo2.
-In that case, please install Gazebo2 in your system, before running the install script again.
+* If versions other than Gazebo2 is installed in your system, you might encounter dependency issue for Gazebo2.
+We are working to provide support for higher versions of Gazebo as well.
+Till then, please install Gazebo2 in your system, before running the install script again.

 .. _Build FlytSim from source: